Trespasser (video game): Gameplay

 The entire game is played through the eyes of Anne (voiced by Driver).
-There are only three cut scenes, one that begins the game and one that concludes the game, and an introductory video.
+There are only three cutscenes, one that begins the game and one that concludes the game, and an introductory video.
 There is occasional orchestral music, scored by Bill Brown.
 As she traverses the island, Anne will often talk to herself or remember clips of John Hammond's memoirs (voiced by Richard Attenborough) describing the creation (and downfall) of Jurassic Park.
 There are no time limits or difficulty settings to adjust and only the first level has text prompts to aid players that are new to the game.

 This game features no HUD.
-Anne's health is represented by a heart-shaped tattoo on her breast, that the player can look down to.
+Anne's health is represented by a heart-shaped tattoo on her breast that the player can look down to.
 The ink of the tattoo is filled in depending on the amount of damage she has taken; when it is filled completely and a chain appears around it, Anne dies.
 Anne's health regenerates quickly over time as long as she does not take further damage.
 To track weapon ammunition without a HUD, players must rely on Anne verbally describing weapons she picks up, and she weighs the weapon in her hand and says phrases like "About eight shots", "Feels full" and "Hasn't been used", along with verbally counting down ammunition as she fires a weapon.

 By pressing a key, Anne will extend her arm out into the game world, allowing the player to pick up, swing, push and throw objects.
 This allows the player to create improvised weaponry, for instance: picking up a large rock off the ground and hitting an enemy with it.
 Anne can move her arm in any direction, allowing the player to get a different feel of use for each weapon.
 Anne can only carry two items at once and when bumping into things will often drop items.

 In addition to picking objects off the ground to use as weapons, Anne can find and use various other armaments including key cards and diskettes.
 In situations requiring button input (such as keypads), Anne will extend one of her fingers.
 In keeping with the "hyper realistic" vision of the game, firearms have no cross-hairs.
 The player aligns the gun by adjusting Anne's wrist and then manually moving her arm to aim.
 Anne can carry up to two weapons at a time.
 Weapons have been made to incorporate realistic recoil, as if being held with two hands.
 Once each firearm is empty, it can be used as a club when swung.
 Empty weapons cannot be reloaded.
 All weapons must be discarded at the end of each level.
 Hints and keypad codes appear in unexpected places on walls, often in a level or two before they are needed.